 Emotional intelligence – commonly referred to as emotional quotient (EQ) – has been said to be twice as important as intellectual ability (IQ) by the highly respected Harvard Business School.
-That should be enough to convince you this article is worth a read, but if not, I challenge you to consider the consequences of not making learning everything about EQ a priority.
+That should be enough to convince you this article is worth a read, but if not, we challenge you to consider the consequences of not making learning everything about EQ a priority.
 Also, if you don’t get this EQ thing right you might be called a ‘dumbass’ when you’re not in the room.

 Some people are naturally emotionally intelligent – lucky them.
-But working with leaders, entrepreneurs and CEOs all around the world has shown me that you can absolutely build your skills and capacity over time with some simple strategies and daily habits.
+But working with leaders, entrepreneurs and CEOs all around the world has shown us that you can absolutely build your skills and capacity over time with some simple strategies and daily habits.

 - influence others

 - make decisions in consideration of others

 - deliver success and results through people

 - be a team member who truly adds value

 Strong EQ is not just a ‘nice’ attribute to have, it’s the greatest super power you can build in your organisation.
 If you truly want to drive performance, implement the following five strategies for results: